-In traditional Persian art, mystics are often depicted wearing tiger skins.
+In traditional Persian art, mystics and other persons of power and renown are often depicted wearing the skin of big cats, which denote a high status.
 This is also a common motif for wise men in Indian and South East Asian art.
-Razmi is accompanied by a tiger spirit named Bom that lives in her lantern.
+Razmi wears a tiger skin and is accompanied by a tiger spirit named Bom that lives in her lantern.
 As long as the flame is lit, Bom remains by her side.

 This idea may have been inspired by Zoroastrianism, one of the world’s oldest monotheistic religions that originated in ancient Persia.
 Zoroastrians traditionally worship while facing a flame which represents order, beneficence, honesty, fairness and justice.
 Zoroastrians originally practised worship at home, but over time they developed permanent places of worship called fire temples.
 One of the main features of fire temples is an “eternal flame” which burns perpetually and symbolises the passing of knowledge through generations.

 Thanks to DungeonMaster11 who pointed out that “Razmi” is a Sanskrit name meaning “bright” or “ray of light.”
 I had previously mistakenly called it a Quranic name, because I had mixed it up with the name “Ramzi.”
 It’s possible that Razmi is inspired by Indian culture.
 After the Islamic conquest of Persia (633-654AD) many Zoroastrians fled to India.
 Zoroastrianism declined greatly in Persia, but continued to flourish in India which now has the greatest population of Zoroastrians in the world.
 There are currently 177 fire temples in existence, 150 of which are in India.